hasukmistry/mailerlite/README.md

 Make sure that locally 8000, 3306, and 8080 are not in use.
 The app relies on these ports to be available.
 Fresh installation will set up `node_modules`, and `composer packages`.
 It also has `build scripts` in place.

-Once you execute `make fresh`, Kindly monitor running services via `make ps`.

-You may run `make check-vue-ready` to validate the status of the frontend application.
+Once the build process is done,

-This command will continue logging the following messages on the screen till app gets ready.
+It will continue logging the following messages on the screen till app gets ready.
 ```
 Checking if Vue.js application is ready...
 Waiting for Vue.js application...